ShaunSHamilton/Long-Period-Fibre-Gratings/logbook.md

 ### Supervisor Questions

 - Harvard Referencing, or Numbered Referencing?
-- Current student paper code is horribly formatted (and in Python), might I as well start from scratch?
+- Previous student's paper code is horribly formatted (and in Python), might I as well start from scratch?
+- Fibre or Fiber?
+(Do you care...)
+- Literary Review
+  - How much detail should I go into w.r.t. basics of optical light transmission?
+  - How much of the previous student's paper should be reviewed if we are replicating results?
+(I would imagine this belongs more in the discussion/evaluation)

 ### Report Progress

-- Some
+- Prelim report submitted

 ### Notes Progress

-- Some
+- Introduction Complete - Single-Mode and Multi-Mode

 ## 28/12/2020

 ### Report Progress

+- Interim Report Started
+  - Cleaned up spelling mistakes from prelim
+  - Added Layout
-- Some
+  - Included Literary Review

 ### Notes Progress